How to Get Quality Backlinks to Your Website

 Some site owners spend the time and effort needed to create what they believe will be highly valuable content, only to find that no one will link to it.

-A trial-and-error approach to content marketing and link building is a nonstarter for a small business or blog with limited resources.
+A trial-and-error approach to content marketing and link-building strategy is a nonstarter for a small business or blog with limited resources.
 It makes more sense to get it right the first time.

-One way to do that is to find out what “right” is, which can be accomplished before you ever create a single piece of content.
+One way to do that is to find out what “right” is, which can be accomplished before creating a single piece of content.

 Watch what your competitors are doing.